bitsofcotton/ddpmopt/README.md

 2023/11/19 revert each line complement condition, force to use complement.
 2023/11/20 only complement with 2, they smoothes output enough with our measure (&gt; 2/3).
 2023/11/21 update readme.
+2023/11/23 fix known tips, there was at most double error.